20 Sep Preserving tomatoes regardless of quantity

 Clearly, my tomatoes aren’t getting enough love.
 When my back was turned, they produced and produced and produced — to the point they toppled over and smothered the Swiss chard.
 Lying on the ground, they continued the fight.
 Not only did they produce more fruit, they romped all over the basil and trampled what was going to be fennel.
 Injuries to either party be damned.
 See the red tomato in the middle?
 It split its side in an effort to work its way to my kitchen door.
 In my defense the zucchini was rather distracting — all 302 pounds of it.
 Plus I am a bit busy working on my book.

 When I finally ventured out to the

 jungle garden, I was met by eager orange, red and yellow tomatoes.
 They practically leapt into my arms.
 The poor watermelon just lay there and whimpered.
 Shush now.
 All in good time.
 All in good time.

 As I stood pondering the fate of my tomatoes and my sanity, my sister walked in.
 She took one look at the panicky tomatoes and their even more panicky gardener and offered a solution one of her clients uses.
-Apparently, you core the unpeeled tomatoes, smush them into a sterilized jar, seal them, plunge the jars into a boiling water bath until the skins peel off, then shove them on a shelf.
+Apparently, preserving tomatoes doesn’t have to take all day or large quantities.
+You core the unpeeled tomatoes, smush them into a sterilized jar, seal them, plunge the jars into a boiling water bath until the skins peel off, then shove them on a shelf.

 It sounded easy.
 Far too easy.